Pakketeretet2/flexible_data_format/README.md

-This is an example binary data format that I use to store data in such a way that it does not take up much room, can be read/written quickly, and is still flexible.
+This is an example binary data format that I plan to use to store data in such a way that it does not take up much room, can be read/written quickly, and is still flexible.

 This repository consists of the basic library that implements low-level functions for reading and writing FDF files as well as some higher-level